 The psychiatric disorders most commonly associated with suicide include depression, bipolar disorder, alcoholism or other substance abuse, schizophrenia , personality disorders, anxiety disorders including panic disorder, posttraumatic stress disorders, and delirium .
 Among patients with depression, a history of suicide attempts correlated most strongly with feelings of worthlessness .
 Concurrent personality disorder was also strongly correlated with suicide attempts in depressed patients.

-Anxiety disorders more than double the risk of suicide attempts (OR 2.2) and a combination of depression and anxiety greatly increases the risk (OR 17) .
+Anxiety disorders more than double the risk of suicide attempts (odds ratio 2.2) and a combination of depression and anxiety greatly increases the risk (odds ratio 17) .
 Symptoms of psychosis (delusions, command auditory hallucinations, paranoia) may increase the risk regardless of diagnosis.

-The reported rate of suicide among alcoholics has ranged from 2 to 18 percent [24,25].
+The reported rate of suicide among alcoholics has ranged from 2 to 18 percent [27,28].
 Almost 90 percent of alcoholic suicides are committed by men.
 Of people who commit suicide, approximately 20 to 25 percent are intoxicated .
-In a CDC study from 13 states, alcohol was detected in 33.3 percent of suicide victims tested for substance abuse in 2004 .
+In a Center for Disease Control and Prevention study from 13 states, alcohol was detected in 33.3 percent of suicide victims tested for substance abuse in 2004 .
 In that same report, 16.4 percent tested positive for opiates.

 Hopelessness and impulsivity — Across psychiatric disorders, hopelessness is strongly associated with suicide.
 As an example, in one multivariate model, hopelessness was 1.3 times more important than depression in explaining suicidal ideation .
 Hopelessness can persist even when other symptoms of depression have remitted .
 Hopelessness may mediate the relationship between low self-esteem, loneliness, interpersonal losses, and suicide .